 If you want to collect non-economic damages, it typically takes a little more to prove them in court.

-Non economic damages differ from economic damages in that they are subjective rather than objective.
+Non-economic damages differ from economic damages in that they are subjective rather than objective.
 Issues that fall under the category of non-economic damages are things like emotional distress and pain and suffering.
-Economic damages are things like medical bills and lost time from work, which are highly objective and are based on simple calculation.
+Economic damages are things like medical bills and lost time from work, which is highly objective and are based on a simple calculation.
 Non economic damages aren’t as concrete.
 If you want to collect non-economic damages, it takes a little more to prove them in court.

 Since every person’s suffering is different, courts and juries sometimes have a hard time putting a price on someone’s pain or their emotional distress.
 There is no way to know how much someone is really suffering, which is why it can be difficult to assign a dollar amount to it.
 But if you want to collect, then you are going to have to prove that you suffered – either emotionally or physically – by providing documentation to support your claims.

 Most insurance companies calculate non economic damages by using something called the “multiplier method.”
 They might also choose to use the “per diem” method.
 The multiplier method means that they determine the severity of an accident by using a specific multiplier from one to five, with five being the most severe imaginable.
 Then they use that number to multiply the number of economic damages you suffered.